anant-genwise/Anantjain226/README.md

 📫 You can reach me at anantjain226@gmail.com

-⚡ Fun fact: Qualification-wise I do not belong to any engineering background whatsoever
+⚡ Fun fact: Qualification-wise I do not belong to any engineering background